News / Analysis

 Market Manipulation: The Trick of the TradeOctober 5, 2021

-In the world of trading, market manipulation is defined as the act of artificially inflating or deflating the price of securities such as stocks, currency pairs, or commodities, and even cryptocurrencies or by influencing the behaviour of the market for personal gain.
+In the world of trading, market manipulation is defined as the act of artificially inflating or deflating the price of securities such as stocks, A financial medium for the exchange of value.
+In economics, it is the monetary system employed by a ... pairs, or commodities, and even cryptocurrencies or by influencing the behaviour of the market for personal gain.

-It involves intentional or willful conduct designed to defraud investors by controlling or artificially affecting the price of an asset or interfering with the free forces of supply and demand.
+It involves intentional or willful conduct designed to defraud investors by controlling or artificially affecting the price of an A stock, commodity, currency, index or any other entity one may trade or invest in. or interfering with the free forces of supply and demand.

 However, it is important to note that significant market movements are not always the result of market manipulation.
 It is normal for the supply and demand of an asset to change at any time based on fundamental factors such as news announcements, earnings reports, and company updates.